Odyssey: The Compleat Apventure: Part 1

-The game starts on an uncharted island in the fictional Sargalo Sea, where the player and a small group of men have to search the island for castles, ruins and temples, wherein they can find randomly placed treasure and valuable magical items.
+The game starts on an uncharted island in the fictional Sargalo Sea, where the player and a small party of recruits have to search the island for castles, ruins and temples, wherein they can find randomly placed treasure and valuable magical items.
 Along the way, the game generates random encounters with monsters, warriors, rogues, and wizards.
 Some wizards and warlocks encountered might be kindly disposed towards the player and provide magical items, while others may attack on sight.
 Similarly, some groups of rogues and warriors encountered might choose to join the player's group rather than fight.
+This segment is similar to the earlier Synergistic Software game Wilderness Campaign.

-Combat is conducted using a random number generator - the party with the higher number during a round inflicts damage on the enemy, with damage gauged by the number of men/creatures killed.
+Combat is conducted using a random number generator - the party with the higher number during a round inflicts damage on the enemy, with damage gauged by the number of people or creatures killed.
 When a group reaches zero members, the team is defeated.
-The player's "roll" is determined by the number of men, their strength and experience, and the type and quantity of weapons and armor carried.
+The player's "roll" is determined by the number of recruits, their strength and experience, and the type and quantity of weapons and armor carried.

 For the player, maintaining a large army is necessary in order to continue to carry gold, treasure, and necessities such as weapons.
-The fewer men in a party, the fewer items that can be carried.
-Men can be added to the team by having groups of warriors and rogues agree to join; a more expensive way of adding men is to purchase contracts that periodically become available for sale.
+The fewer recruits in a party, the fewer items that can be carried.
+Recruits can be added to the team by having groups of warriors and rogues agree to join; a more expensive way of adding recruits is to purchase contracts that periodically become available for sale.
 Three randomly scattered towns allow the player to purchase food (which must be replenished) and goods such as lockpicks that allow access to some structures.
 The type and quantity of goods available for purchase are randomly generated.
 The player also encounters the occasional caravan from which goods can be purchased - or, the player may choose to attack the caravan; if the caravan is defeated, the team receives the spoils which consists of a number of random items that may or may not be useful.